dirkbeer/ism_wardriving/README.md

 # ism_wardriving

-Code to survey and collect ISM band sensor data in public spaces with a Raspberry Pi and cheap software defined receivers (SDRs).
+Code to collect, analyze, and map ISM band sensor data in public spaces with a Raspberry Pi and cheap software defined receivers (SDRs).

 This is code developed for my personal use, I've tried to be complete, but there may be errors and ommission, so the code is provided as is.